 Undergarments: Whatever you normally wear back home!
 Try to pack 1 week’s worth of bras and undies, and then you can wash those as you go.

-What are your must haves when it comes to packing for autumn in Europe?
+What are your must haves when it comes to packing list for autumn in Europe?